cdklabs/cdk-pipelines-github/README.md

 If you want to call a GitHub Action in a step, you can utilize the `GitHubActionStep`.
 `GitHubActionStep` extends `Step` and can be used anywhere a `Step` type is allowed.

+The `jobSteps` array is placed into the pipeline job at the relevant `jobs.<job_id>.steps` as [documented here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps).

+In this example,

 ```ts
 import { App } from 'aws-cdk-lib';
 import { ShellStep } from 'aws-cdk-lib/pipelines';